Cabo de Gata-Níjar Natural Park

-Geology, geography, climate, and vegetation
+Geography

-Cabo de Gata-Níjar Natural Park is characterised by volcanic rock formations as well as lava flows, volcanic domes, and volcanic calderas.
+Cabo de Gata-Níjar Natural Park is characterized by volcanic rock formations as well as lava flows, volcanic domes, and volcanic calderas.
 The park joined UNESCO's Global Geoparks Network in 2006, and it is also a member of the European Geoparks Network.

 Between the village of San Miguel and the Cabo de Gata point are salt flats (Las Salinas de Cabo de Gata) separated from the sea by a 400 m sand bar.
 The salt flats are a Ramsar site.

-Its coasts have seagrass beds of the genus Posidonia and offshore coral reefs, both contributing to increase the numbers of resident and transient marine species.
+The coast of the natural park has seagrass beds of the genus Posidonia and offshore coral reefs which host resident and transient marine species.
 A 120 km2 part of the total designated protected area is a marine reserve, extending underwater to a depth of 60 m.